 for the burnt butter caramel topping

-- Place the condensed milk, butter and golden syrup in a saucepan over low heat.
+- Place the condensed milk, butter and golden syrup in a saucepan over very low heat.
 Stir constantly to avoid sticking and cook for about 5-7 minutes until the caramel has thickened and is smooth.
 If you feel that the butter rises to the top, remove from heat and continue mixing until smooth and creamy.

-- Pour caramel mixture onto the baked cookie layer.
-Bake in the oven for 20 to 25 minutes until the caramel is golden and starts browning in spots (burnt butter effect!).
+- Pour caramel mixture onto the baked cooled cookie layer.
+Bake in the oven for 18 to 25 minutes until the caramel is golden and starts browning in spots (burnt butter effect!).
 (I start watching the top from the 15-minute mark, if it is starting to brown very quickly, I take the slice out of the oven)

 - Remove from the oven when you see it starting to brown on top.
 Cool for a couple of hours until firm and then slice and serve.
 Alternatively, wait 15 minutes until cooled slightly before slicing.